Viral entry: Reducing cellular proximity

 How a virus enters a cell is different depending on the type of virus it is.
 A virus with a nonenveloped capsid enters the cell by attaching to the attachment factor located on a host cell.
 It then enters the cell by endocytosis or by making a hole in the membrane of the host cell and inserting its viral genome.

 Cell entry by enveloped viruses is more complicated.
 Enveloped viruses enter the cell by attaching to an attachment factor located on the surface of the host cell.
 They then enter by endocytosis or a direct membrane fusion event.
 The fusion event is when the virus membrane and the host cell membrane fuse together allowing a virus to enter.
-It does this by attachment – or adsorption – onto a susceptible cell; a cell which holds a receptor that the virus can bind to.
+It does this by attachment – or adsorption – onto a susceptible cell; a cell which holds a receptor that the virus can bind to, akin to two pieces of a puzzle fitting together.
 The receptors on the viral envelope effectively become connected to complementary receptors on the cell membrane.
 This attachment causes the two membranes to remain in mutual proximity, favoring further interactions between surface proteins.
 This is also the first requisite that must be satisfied before a cell can become infected.
 Satisfaction of this requisite makes the cell susceptible.
 Viruses that exhibit this behavior include many enveloped viruses such as HIV and herpes simplex virus.

 These basic ideas extend to viruses that infect bacteria, known as bacteriophages (or simply phages).
 Typical phages have long tails used to attach to receptors on the bacterial surface and inject their viral genome.